On this page

 Unfortunately, accompanying legislation covering the bring-forward rules is currently before the House of Representatives and is yet to be passed and enacted into law.
 This new legislation will allow fund members aged 65 or 66 to access the bring-forward provisions in the same way as fund members aged 64 and younger.

 If you want to start making a bring-forward contribution in a particular financial year, you must not have already triggered a bring-forward arrangement in the previous two years.

-It’s important to ensure you don’t accidentally trigger a bring-forward arrangement in a previous financial year without realising it.
-Before making any contributions to your super account, consider all the contributions you have made to all your super funds, as excess concessional (before-tax) contributions are also counted towards your non-concessional contributions cap.
+It’s possible to accidentally trigger a bring-forward arrangement in a previous financial year without realising it.
+Before making personal contributions into your super account, consider all the contributions you have made to all your super funds, as excess concessional (before-tax) contributions are also counted towards your non-concessional contributions cap.

-The government has progressively reduced the non-concessional contributions cap in recent years.
-If you entered a bring-forward arrangement in 2014/2015, for example, your bring-forward cap was $540,000, which is much higher than the current $300,000 limit.
+Over the years the government has progressively reduced the non-concessional contributions cap and bring-forward limits.
+If you started a bring-forward arrangement in 2014/15, for example, the bring-forward cap was $540,000, which is much higher than the current $300,000 limit.

-The table below shows the non-concessional contributions caps available for bring-forward arrangements during past years:
+The table shows the non-concessional caps available in previous years:

 |Annual contribution cap||$180,000||$180,000||$180,000||$100,000||$100,000||$100,000|